MixinNetwork/developers.mixin.one/developers-docs/docs/api/outputs/outputs.md

 ## GET /outputs

-You get outputs in multisigs and collectibles, and this api returns the merge result of  `GET /multisigs/outputs` and `GET /collectibles/outputs`
+You can read outputs in multisigs and collectibles, and this api returns the merged result of  `GET /multisigs/outputs` and `GET /collectibles/outputs`

 <APIEndpoint url="/outputs?state=:state&offset=:offset&limit=:limit&members=:members&threshold=:threshold" />